RHTE-2023-Edge-Lab/RHTE-2023-Edge-Lab.github.io/content/esp8266/create-project.md

 weight: 3
 ---

-Open VScode and click on the home icon in the status bar.
+Open VScode and click on the home icon in the status bar. **Restart your VSCode if the home icon does not appear.**

 ![PlatformIO Home](/images/platformIO-home.png)